Catspaw (album): Critical reception

 Catspaw was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 77 based on 5 reviews.

 Matt Collar of AllMusic said: "Matthew Sweet's 15th studio album and third since moving from Los Angeles to his home state of Nebraska, 2021's Catspaw finds him further digging into his anthemic power pop and tube-amp guitar wizardry.
 Catspaw is a darker, rawer-sounding album than both of its predecessors, with a more focused and uniform aesthetic.
 Part of this focus comes from Sweet playing all of the instruments except for drums, which were supplied by his longtime collaborator and Velvet Crush member Ric Menck."
 Writing for American Songwriter, Hal Horowitz wrote: "Sweet’s insistence on his guitar taking the spotlight starts to wear thin by about the halfway point in these dozen tunes.
 The songwriting, taken individually, is generally strong and immediately recognizable as Mathew Sweet penned.
 But the production and approach is so similar on every track that the effect is diluted."
-Stephen Delusner of Uncut stated: "For his 15th album, the Omaha native takes over lead, along with every other instrument but drums.
+Stephen Delusner of Uncut stated: "For his 15th album, the Omaha [sic - Sweet is from Lincoln] native takes over lead, along with every other instrument but drums.
 Sweet emerges as an ingenious guitar player in his own right, one who has absorbed and tweaked the lessons of his celebrated collaborators."